phriscage/beer-app/docs/SETUP.md

         kubectl apply -f istio-manifests/beer-app/networking/destination-rule-all.yaml

-Create the Ingress Gateway for the application.
+Create the Ingress Gateway for the application which includes both the Beer API and Beer App Frontend.
 You can verify with `kubectl get gateway` and `kubectl get virtualservice`:

         kubectl apply -f istio-manifests/beer-app/networking/beer-app_gateway.yaml
+        kubectl apply -f istio-manifests/beer-app/networking/beer-app-frontend_gateway.yaml

 Check the status of the deployment and get external ingress IP: